HOW YOUR DOLLARS MAKE A DIFFERENCE

 3. Innovation & Technology.
 We look for new and better ways of doing things and support innovative projects, including design thinking workshops and a thoughtful use of technology in the classroom.
 Students also have access to cutting-edge STEM programs in the classroom and at every school campus.

 4. Guidance & Wellness.
 We support the whole child, inside and out.
-MPAEF funding allows for 10 psychologists and counselors to provide a mental health safety net for all students, including dedicated psychologists and counselors at every school.
+MPAEF funding allows for 10 psychologists and counselors to provide a mental health safety net at every school.

-Here is what your children experience in our district when we Invest in Education Together:
+Here is what your children and the teachers experience in our district when we invest in education together:

 “Thanks to Ms. Bennion, Oak Knoll’s librarian, each of my three sons loves to read.
 Her enthusiasm about books and stories, and her kind, welcoming spirit make students want to spend time in the library with her.
 She helps students find books that are interesting to them, and she encourages reading through little challenges and incentive programs she does throughout the year.
 My sons love the Books Come Alive event on Halloween.
 Ms. Bennion's summer reading program motivated my sons to read every day of summer in order to write enough book reports to be invited to her party in the library at the end of the school year.” —An Oak Knoll Parent